Dmitry Demushkin: Political career

-1990's
+1990s

-In 1995 he was one of the founders of the first group of skinheads on the Arbat.
-On April 6, 1996, he joined RNU.
+In 1995, he was one of the founders of the first group of skinheads on the Arbat.
+On April 6, 1996, he joined Russian National Unity (RNU).

-In 1999, he began to "manage the quarantine" of the RNU.
+In 1999, he began to "manage the quarantine" of RNU.
 “At the beginning, Barkashov was against me managing the quarantine because of my speech impediment, but I had a talent for persuading people,” Demushkin said.
-At the same time, according to his own recollections, he began, together with his deputies, to "secretly" supervise the "functions of the Security Council" (security services) of the RNU.
+At the same time, according to his own recollections, he began, together with his deputies, to "secretly" supervise the "functions of the Security Council" (security services) of RNU.

 After a split in RNU, Demushkin founded the far-right organization "Slavic Union" in 1999.
 The main goals of the organization are to establish Russian as a national power, increase the national representation of Russians and consolidate Russia's status as a state-forming nation.
 In 2010, the organization was banned by authorities on grounds of extremism.

-2000's
+2000s

 In 2001, he created the organizing committee of the National Power Party of Russia (NDPR).
 He also signed a Memorandum of Establishment with Yuri Belyaev (Freedom Party) and Stanislav Terekhov (Union of Officers).

 In January 2006, Demushkin assigned lawyers to defend Alexander Koptsev, who attacked one of Moscow's synagogues.
 At the same time, Demushkin claimed that Koptsev's belonging to the Slavic Union had not been established.

 In July 2006, Demushkin was detained by law enforcement agencies in connection with his suspected involvement in an explosion near a mosque in Yakhroma.
 A search was carried out in Demushkin's apartment, where a laptop and six boxes of various materials were seized and Demushkin was arrested.
 He was released shortly after.
 Subsequently, Oleg Kostarev and Ilya Tikhomirov, who were also responsible for the 2006 Moscow market bombing, took responsibility for the attack in Yakhroma.